prasadpr09/Reinforcement-learning--PickPlace/README.md

 ![Success_rollouts](output_images/bc_reduced%20modalities/Screenshot%20from%202025-05-15%2001-50-20.png)

+-->

 ## We have implemented Algorithms not already present in Robomimic:

+To support our idea, custom training code, wrappers for algorithm class and configuration files were created.
+Please refer to robomimic/scripts for details.

 ## 1. Behavior Cloning Baseline (with Increased Modalities)
 Custom Implementation of Behaviour Cloning Algorithm with both Proprioceptive (Added new modalities for our version of implementation) and Visual data for baseline performance.